belluccaz/belluccaz/README.md

 <h1 align="left">👋 Hi, visitor!</h1>

 <p align="left">
-Developer committed to building efficient, scalable, and purposeful applications.
+I'm a developer committed to building efficient, scalable, and functional applications.

-I'm studying CyberSecurity and have an active profile in some platform labs.
+I'm studying Cybersecurity, focusing on offensive security.

-I work with multiple technologies and architectures, always guided by best practices, strategic vision, and code ethics.
+I work with a variety of technologies and architectures, always guided by best practices, strategic vision, and code ethics.

-Systems, for me, need to function beyond logic: they must convey intention, truth, and real impact.
+For me, systems need to function beyond logic: they must convey intent, truth, and real impact.
 </p>

 <div align="center">